 We are a curatorial lab, where exhibitions begin as philosophical and artistic inquiries that cannot be met in the studio.
 The result is provocative exhibitions that challenge the format of the gallery, including the showing of works and objects not traditionally seen in that context, such as literary and scientific works and by-products.

 Working within limited geographic and financial means, we are rethinking how art can be transmitted not transported.
 We are interested in exhibitions that allow artistic projects from around the world to be seen in locations that might not otherwise have access.
 This is not limited to the city where an exhibition is held, but also includes creating critical writing, digital archives and documentation that can be viewed online.

-Likewise, Drift Station is not a location, but a curatorial activity that sees our primary location in the Midwest of the United States as a challenge rather than a liability.
+Likewise, Drift Station is not a location, but a curatorial activity that sees our location (or lack of one) as a challenge rather than a liability.
 In all cases, we are interested in exploring a non-geographically centered model — this may be a physical space such as a building, or a virtual space such as a website, an email, or a PDF.
 Any venue can become Drift Station.

 The first incarnation of Drift Station was in downtown Lincoln, Nebraska, USA (40.8128608N, -96.6956983W to be exact) in a vacant building that was formerly an auto-body repair shop (and before that a streetcar repair shop).
 We fully renovated the space in 2010 and began two years of monthly exhibitions.
 Above, Jeff is building one of the first walls for the space.

 Drift Station is currently "drifting" online — our physical location is the NYC area, but Drift Station can be found at 188.8.131.52.
 Above, Angeles brainstorming for an upcoming project.